-82 AGC v.
+83 AGC v.
 Caltrans, No. 11-16228, at 20 (citing Western States Paving, 407 F.3d at 992).

-83 Ibid.
+84 Ibid.

-84 Concrete Works, 36 F.3d at 1522.
+85 Concrete Works, 36 F.3d at 1522.
 The Tenth Circuit held that the City correctly showed that it indirectly contributed to private discrimination by awarding public contracts to firms that in turn discriminated against M/WBE subcontractors in other private portions of their business.
 However, most courts have required active or passive participation in the discrimination.
+86 Croson, 488 U.S. at 492.

-86 See, e.g., Engineering Contractors v.
+87 See, e.g., Engineering Contractors v.
 Dade County, 122 F.3d 895, 911 (11th Cir.
 1997); Contractors Association v.
 Philadelphia, 6 F.3d 990 (2d Cir.
 1993); Concrete Works, 36 F.3d 1513 (10th Cir.
 1994).

-87 Associated Utility Contractors v.
+88 Associated Utility Contractors v.
 Baltimore, 83 F.Supp.2d 613 (D. Md.
 2000); West Tenn.
 ABC v.
 Memphis City Schools, 64 F.Supp.2d 714 (W.D.
 Tenn.
 1999).

-88 Rothe v.
+89 Rothe v.
 U.S. Dept. of Defense, 413 F.3d 1327, 1328 (Fed Cir 2005).

-89 Coral Construction, 941 F.2d at 925.
+90 Coral Construction, 941 F.2d at 925.

-jurisdictional boundaries."91 The court further stated that "[i]t is important that the pertinent data closely relate to the jurisdictional area of the municipality whose program we scrutinize, but here Denver's contracting activity, insofar as construction work is concerned, is closely related to the Denver MSA."92 Because more than 80 percent of Denver Department of Public Works construction and design contracts were awarded to firms located within the Denver MSA, the Tenth Circuit held that the appropriate market area was the Denver MSA, not the City and County of Denver alone.93 Accordingly, data from the Denver MSA was "adequately particularized for strict scrutiny purposes."94
+jurisdictional boundaries."92 The court further stated that "[i]t is important that the pertinent data closely relate to the jurisdictional area of the municipality whose program we scrutinize, but here Denver's contracting activity, insofar as construction work is concerned, is closely related to the Denver MSA."93 Because more than 80 percent of Denver Department of Public Works construction and design contracts were awarded to firms located within the Denver MSA, the Tenth Circuit held that the appropriate market area was the Denver MSA, not the City and County of Denver alone.94 Accordingly, data from the Denver MSA was "adequately particularized for strict scrutiny purposes."95

 Relevant Time Frame for Analysis - It is not clear how many years must be reviewed in a disparity study.
-One court has held that two years is inadequate.
-95 Another court has held that it was acceptable to study only one year.
-96 The Croson case, however, indicated that it may be a fatal flaw to rely on outdated evidence.
-97 One district court in the Northern District of California held that the most telling statistics may be an analysis of the evidence before there were any DBE (or M/WBE) programs, compared with the evidence once the programs were implemented.
-98 There is no specific legal rule, however, on what time period is proper.
+One court has held that two years is inadequate.96 Another court has held that it was acceptable to study only one year.97 The Croson case, however, indicated that it may be a fatal flaw to rely on outdated evidence.98 One district court in the Northern District of California held that the most telling statistics may be an analysis of the evidence before there were any DBE (or M/WBE) programs, compared with the evidence once the programs were implemented.99 There is no specific legal rule, however, on what time period is proper.

 Statistical Significance - While courts have indicated that anecdotal evidence may suffice without statistical evidence, no case without statistical evidence has been given serious consideration by any circuit court.
 In practical effect, courts require statistical evidence.
-Further, the statistical evidence needs to be held to appropriate professional standards.
-The Eleventh Circuit has addressed the role of statistical significance in assessing levels of disparity in public contracting.
-Generally, disparity indices of 80 percent or higher-indicating close to full participation-are not considered significant.
-The court referenced the Equal Employment Opportunity Commission's disparate impact guidelines, which establish the 80 percent test as the threshold for determining a prima facie case of discrimination.
-According to the Eleventh Circuit, no circuit that has explicitly endorsed using disparity indices has held that an index of 80 percent or greater is probative of discrimination, but they have held that indices below 80 percent indicate "significant disparities."
-Description of the statistical evidence has been given serious consideration by any circuit court.
-In practical evidence, has been given serious consideration by any circuit court.
-In practical evidence, has been given serious consideration by any circuit court.
-In practical evidence, has been given serious consideration by any circuit court.
-In practical evidence, has been given serious consideration by any circuit court.
-In practical evidence, has been given serious consideration by any circuit court.
-In practical evidence, has been given serious consideration by any circuit court.
-In practical evidence, Further, the statistical evidence.
-Further, the statistical evid
+Further, the statistical evidence needs to be held to appropriate professional standards.100 The Eleventh Circuit has addressed the role of statistical significance in assessing levels of disparity in public contracting.
+Generally, disparity indices of 80 percent or higher-indicating close to full participation-are not considered significant.101 The court referenced the Equal Employment Opportunity Commission's disparate impact guidelines, which establish the 80 percent test as the threshold for determining a prima facie case of discrimination.102 According to the Eleventh Circuit, no circuit that has explicitly endorsed using disparity indices has held that an index of 80 percent or greater is probative of discrimination, but they have held that indices below 80 percent indicate "significant disparities."103